gnowledge/gnowledge.github.io/publications.md

 it till the end of the four-month period.</p>

 ---
-### A slate for every child: rethinking education in the age of computers
+### Slate for every child: rethinking education in the age of computers

 Amit Dhakulkar, Rafikh Shaikh, "A slate for every child: rethinking education in the age of computers" *Teacher Plus Magazine*, 15.
 30-33,